rivercrow25/newPortfolio/README.md

 [ ] refactor using react
 [ ] add and keep up with a blog
 [ ] try more complicated animations using librarys

+# colors for later use

+dark purple #324e7b
+light purple #86a6df
+medium purple #5068a9
+off white #f8f8f8